 I buy two matching 100’s charts and laminate them whole.

-(The one of the right was used LOTS last year,
+(The one on the right was used LOTS last year,

 so I decided to buy a new matching one (on the left) and cut up my old one.)

-I like this chart because it is good for 6 and 9 confusion and shows odd and even numbers so well.
+I like this chart because it is suitable for 6 and 9 confusion and shows odd and even numbers so well.

-(I also kept my old numbers from last year, so now I will have double.
+(I also kept my old numbers from last year, so now I will have double them.

 My number 100 was worn out because the kids LOVED it so much.